-Eric had option to ask friends and family for funding his business, but he wanted to be more independent in terms of borrowing money and of course he didn’t want to share profits on investment.
-So, the fastest and more reliable way for funding his business was credit card.
+Eric had the option to ask friends and family for funding his business, but he wanted to be more independent in terms of borrowing money and of course, he didn’t want to share profits on investment, so pitching any private investors was not something he wanted to go for.

-3- If you are working on a product that needs more than six months to be available in the market, credit card funding is probably not the right option.
+If you are working on a product that needs more than six months to be available in the market, credit card funding is probably not the right option.

 You may look for an alternative source of funding (a well-thought crowdfunding campaign can go very well) that particular period and once the product is in hand, you may switch to the credit card to meet the marketing cost and other overheads.

 4- Know When it is Best to Use Credit Card as Funding Source